redhatcloudx/transformer/README.md

 # RHEL Cloud image locator

-This project is a work in progress with a goal of making it easier to find Red Hat Enterprise Linux™ at various public cloud providers.
+This project is a work in progress with a goal of making it easier to find Red Hat Enterprise Linux™ and Fedora at various public cloud providers.

 ## Development guide